 What do I need to know about different treatment options?

-Healthcare providers can treat symptoms to make you more comfortable and may try a range of treatments from antibiotics to experimental drugs depending on your circumstances.
-There are several options for treating acute respiratory distress syndrome (ARDS) — non-invasive respiratory care, intubation with ventilation, and comfort care.
+Healthcare providers can also treat symptoms to make you more comfortable and may try a range of treatments from antibiotics to experimental drugs depending on your circumstances.

 Non-Invasive Respiratory Care